google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 };

 ```
-Once you have created the shortcut, you can register it by adding the following code to the bottom `index.js`:
+Once the shortcut is created, it can be registered by adding the following code to the bottom of `index.js`:

 ```js
 Blockly.ShortcutRegistry.registry.register(moveToStack);